nelstrom/branflakes/scripts/draft-01.md

 I can take away that sort of randomness and, feel confident that this is no longer a flaky test.

+## Randomizing your test suite with Qunit

-I've got a, a test module here with tests named Do do, oh Sorry, there's, there's only one do.
+I've got a, a test module here with tests named Do re mi so fa la ti ~do, oh Sorry, there's, there's only one do~.

 Now I just want to demonstrate because this is, this is a sort of known order from from in music.